Advantages and Disadvantages of various Software Models

 3. Incremental Model :

-It is a process of software development and focuses on the short and development cycle.
+It is a process of software development and focuses on short successive iterations.

 - Highly and fully committed developers and customers are required for this project.